Bruce Johnston (criminal): Books

 Bruce Mowday, a Chester County reporter who covered the Johnstons' trials for the West Chester (Pa.)
 Daily Local News, wrote Jailing the Johnston Gang: Bringing Serial Murderers to Justice in 2009.
 It is published by Barricade Books.

-I spent more than two years of my professional life trailing the investigative team from courtroom to courtroom and to several counties in Pennsylvania following the legal proceedings.
-I was out at nights when the bodies of the Johnstons' murder victims were unearthed.
-My most memorable days as a reporter were during the reporting of these murder cases.

 Quotes (Norman Johnston)

 1999: "We asked him (after his recapture), 'Was it worth it?' and he said, 'Not for 20 days.'"
 According to the state police, Norman Johnston was tired, saying, "You [troopers] wouldn't quit."

 1999: "I was probed by aliens and that's why I did it."

 Film and television

-The movie At Close Range was based on the thefts leading up to the murders in 1978.
+The movie At Close Range was based on the murders in 1978.
 Christopher Walken plays Brad Whitewood Sr., the alias in the movie for Bruce Johnston Sr. Sean Penn plays his son, Brad Whitewood Jr. Terry, Brad Jr.'s girlfriend, is played by Mary Stuart Masterson.